oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

     same as `simple_admin`, but lets pause/unpause the contract.
   * [admin/multi_admin.mligo](./ligo/fa2_lib/admin/multi_admin.mligo) implementation
-    of the admin module that may have multiple admins; lets pause/unpause the contract and add/remove the admins
+    of the admin module that may have multiple admins; lets pause/unpause the contract and add/remove the admins.
 * [minter_admin](./ligo/fa2_lib/minter_admin) various implementations of the
   contract minter admin (minter is an address that has rights to mint new tokens).
   Each minter admin implementation has a common LIGO module signature.
   * [minter_admin/null_minter_admin.mligo](./ligo/fa2_lib/minter_admin/null_minter_admin.mligo)
-    implementation of the minter admin module that allows everyone to mint new tokens
+    implementation of the minter admin module that allows everyone to mint new tokens.
   * [minter_admin/multi_minter_admin.mligo](./ligo/fa2_lib/minter_admin/multi_minter_admin.mligo)
     implementation of the minter admin module that can have multiple addresses allowing to mint new tokens and add/remove new minters.